CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 The denoiser doesn't actually affect the path tracing at all.
 All it does is apply a (pre-trained) machine learning model on the output image to remove the noise (the random dots spread across the image).
 The performance impact is pretty small in comparison to the path tracer itself, since it only needs to perform one pass on the output image (and it could also technically be done in parallel to the path tracer running on the next frame).
 Also, it doesn't need to be computed every frame, only occasionally,

 However, as you can see it does have a massive different in the output and makes it look much better, so it's basically a must have.
 It doesn't affect performance too much.
 It can be toggled on and off though.
-The performance has no noticable difference with this on and off (about 8 fps for `cornell.json` either way).
+The performance has no noticeable difference with this on and off (about 8 fps for `cornell.json` either way).

 #### Frame 1 of Denoiser